The Creativity of Text-to-Image Generation: Discussion

-Text-based generative art is among the first areas in which the practice of prompt engineering is being exercised ``in the wild.''
-Since text-based generative art involves natural language, lessons and practices from autoregressive language models, in particular {GPT-3} \cite{2005.14165.pdf,2102.07350.pdf}, could be applied to prompt engineering for text-based generative art.
-For instance, OpenAI maintains a collection of input templates for use with {GPT-3} \cite{gpt-3-templates}, and similar resources and tools are emerging in the text-based art communities.
-Some first design guidelines for prompt engineering in the context of generative models have been published \cite{chilton}, but there is still much to learn about the creative practices emerging in the communities around text-based generative art.

-The interaction with text-based generative systems takes place through Web-based interfaces.
-Research on these user interfaces could therefore inform the design of novel co-creative systems \cite{3519026.pdf} and creativity support tools \cite{CSTs,CSTsChung}.
-For instance, dedicated user interfaces are already emerging aiming at better supporting practitioners in creating text-based art (e.g., multimodal.art\footnote{https://multimodal.art}).
+Text-guided generative art is among the first areas in which the practice of prompt engineering is being exercised ``in the wild.''
+Since text-to-image generation involves natural language, practices and lessons learned from large-scale language models (LLMs) -- and in particular {GPT-3} \cite{2005.14165.pdf,2102.07350.pdf} -- could be applied to prompt engineering for text-to-image synthesis.
+For instance, {Open\-AI} maintains a collection of input templates for use with {GPT-3}~\cite{gpt-3-templates} and similar resources and tools are emerging in the text-to-image art community.
+Some first design guidelines for prompt engineering in the context of text-to-image generation have been published~\cite{chilton}, but there is still much to learn about the creative practices emerging in the communities around text-to-image art and how systems can be designed to support practitioners.
+For instance, the interaction with text-to-image generative systems takes place through web-based interfaces.
+Research on these user interfaces could inform the design of novel co-creative systems~\cite{3519026.pdf} and creativity support tools~\cite{CSTs,CSTsChung,dc2s2,crowdpoweredCST}.
+For instance, dedicated user interfaces have been developed aiming at better supporting practitioners in creating text-to-image art (e.g., the MindsEye interface provided by multimodal.art\footnote{https://multimodal.art}).